zippkidd/100-days-of-code/r1-log.md

 Figuring out how to use the FCC weather API with ajax properly.
 Finally figured it out!
 Next up, making the front end to display the data.
 [FCC profile](https://www.freecodecamp.org/fcc5b2e0118-fd1e-4b82-bb9c-8e1152d968e5)

 ### R1D16
-Today I managed to succesfully access properties of the JSON returned in my ajax request and display it.
-Now to make the front end a little less plain (and add Celsius <-> Farenheit converter) [CodePen Link](https://codepen.io/zippkidd/pen/paaOvb?editors=1010)
+Today I managed to successfully access properties of the JSON returned in my ajax request and display it.
+Now to make the front end a little less plain (and add Celsius <-> Fahrenheit converter) [CodePen Link](https://codepen.io/zippkidd/pen/paaOvb?editors=1010)

+### R1D17
+started the Wikipedia viewer for FCC and struggled the virtual host configs in apache.
+[CodePen Link](https://codepen.io/zippkidd)

+### R1D18
+Back to logging my work.
+Over the past two weeks I went through most of Wes Bos's JS30 video lectures and made a Simon game with vanilla JS.
+I had also managed to finally figure out how to structure a proper query to the Wikipedia API for the wiki viewer project.
+[CodePen Link](https://codepen.io/zippkidd)